Thanks for visiting our website. We want to give you some free advices to achieve high building standards for your home.

 The plan was, to use beads for pumping the cavity walls and spray foam for the roof area.
 Unfortunately there is a triangle which will not be covered by the

 proposed insulation materials.
-The cavity needs to get blocked on top for fire safety reasons and the spray foam can not applied into the eve area because of missing counter battens under the
+The cavity needs to get blocked on top for fire safety reasons and the spray foam can not applied into the eve area because of lack of access and missing counter

-Get your cables installed in a neath and clean way.
+Get your cables installed in a neat and clean way.

 It could happen some day that you might need to detect a faulty cable.